 The project development team, as established by the region, performs Quality Assurance (QA) and Quality Control (QC) review during preparation of the EIS through collaboration, project meetings, and intradepartmental review of sections, chapters, or the entire document.
 The Regional Environmental Manager (REM) provides the first-tier QA review and may request that subject matter experts review environmental document sections that contain information pertaining to their areas of expertise.

-Once comments have been addressed to the satisfaction of the REM, the REM will obtain region preconstruction engineer recommendation for public availability and then transmit the Draft EIS to the State Environmental Office (SEO) for review.
+Once comments have been addressed to the satisfaction of the REM, the REM will obtain the regional preconstruction engineer's recommendation for public availability and transmit the Draft EIS to the State Environmental Office (SEO) for review.
 It is important to recognize that more than one review cycle with the REM or SEO may be necessary prior to document approval.

 The QC review of the Draft EIS focuses on content accuracy and information consistency.
-The QC review also verifies that the Draft EIS is complete and conforms to all NEPA requirements and applicable guidance, policy, and procedure, and that the document is ready to advance to public review.
-Chapter 11, Quality Assurance and Quality Control, provides detail on the QC process.
+The QC review also verifies that the Draft EIS is complete and conforms to all NEPA requirements and applicable guidance, policy, and procedure, and that the document is ready to advance to public review (See EPM Chapter 11).